 After I found the bridge, the sun was setting and it was time for me to head back to the hostel I'm planning to stay on top of the mountain.
 I ended up staying at the first hostel I saw which is called Mango Youth Hostel.
 100 Yuan per night, with an okay room, no water, and no heater.
 It was so cold that I had to wrap myself in multiple blankets like a burrito.
 The plus side is the WIFI was available and fast because I was the only one staying in the hostel.

 I went out for a walk to catch a sight of the Milky Way, but it was way too bright and I didn't have the power to wake up in the middle of the night for a shot, so these are all I got.

-And that concludes my first day in Zhangjiaj national park and the end of the Solo Traveler's Journal Part 1.
+And that concludes my first day in Zhangjiajie national park and the end of the Solo Traveler's Journal Part 1.

 What do you think of part 1?
-Do you plan to also travel to Zhangjiaj?
+Do you plan to also travel to Zhangjiajie?
 Let us know in the comment below

 Disclosure: This post may contain affiliate links.